Skip to main content

 Not what data the agent can technically reach.
 What data the organization has formally decided it should access as part of its authorized function.
 This decision must be documented, dated, and signed by a named human before the agent's first execution.
 It is distinct from sensitivity label configuration.
 A label controls access.
 This decision defines intent.

 The governance question these investments surface is not technical.
 It is whether organizations have built the organizational layer that gives the technical layer its meaning: the authorization decisions, the accountability assignments, the review cadences, and the drift detection that together constitute genuine data governance rather than technical configuration without organizational design.
-Independent commentary in April 2026 - from InformationWeek, governance practitioners, and enterprise architects - converges on the same point: Microsoft's controls are necessary and materially improve the baseline.
+Microsoft's controls are necessary and materially improve the baseline.
 They do not replace the need for an accountability layer above them.

 Purview and Agent 365 can tell you what Copilot and your agents are accessing.
 The harder document - who decided what they should access, when, and under whose authority - is yours to write.